crowding/ansible-role-audio/index.md

     DAEMON_ARGS="-o alsa -a lab -p 5000 -- -d lab"

-### running several instances of shairport-sync as a service.
+### running several instances of shairport-sync as a service

 #### check if your distro uses init.d or systemd